fs/heroku-dnsimple-cert/README.md

 This gem provides `heroku-dnsimple-cert` executable script to upload SSL certificate from DNSimple to Heroku application.

+## Heroku do the same thing NOW

+[Automated Certificate Management](https://devcenter.heroku.com/articles/automated-certificate-management) is enabled by default for all applications created after March 21, 2017 that are running on Hobby or Professional dynos.

 ## What it does

 * Fetch certificate from DNSimple via API